pbelokon/termionus/README.md

 ## Project status

-termionus is in a very beginning of the development.
-This stage can also be described as preparation of the the ground before planting a seed 🌱.
+`termionus` is in the very beginning of development.
+This stage can also be considered as the preparation of the soil before planting the seed 🌱.

 ## How this project started